Cynthia Hogan: Early life and education

 Hogan was born in Cincinnati, Ohio in 1958.
 She earned a Bachelor of Arts degree in art history from Oberlin College and a Juris Doctor from the University of Virginia Law School.
 In law school, she was the notes editor of the Virginia Law Review.
 She served as a clerk for U.S. District Court judge Edward N. Cahn in the Eastern District of Pennsylvania.

 Career

 In 1995, she assisted with the drafting of the Comprehensive Terrorism Prevention Act of 1995, along with six other members of the Democratic party.

 Hogan began her legal career as an associate at Williams & Connolly.
 She later worked as Chief Counsel to Biden during his time in the United States Senate and through the duration of his tenure as Vice President.
 She also served as Staff Director of the Senate Judiciary Committee.
+In 2009, she served as the sherpa for Sonia Sotomayor's nomination to the Supreme Court.

 After leaving the Obama Administration in 2013, Hogan served as Senior Vice President of Public Policy and Government Affairs for the National Football League and Vice President for Public Policy and Government Affairs at Apple.

 On April 30, 2020, Hogan joined the Joe Biden 2020 presidential campaign as a member of the vice presidential vetting committee.